challen0/wow-utils/README.md

 # challen's Utilities

-This addon contains a few helpful utilities that I wanted to add to WoW.
+This addon contains a few helpful utilities that I wanted to add to WoW!

 Right now it includes the following:
 * Automatically repair using the guild bank